tfsui3/hw3/README.md

 # Homework3 By Ziming Yang
 homework3 Multi-Container OpenShift Application

+Before Start:
+Log into OpenShift

 Start:
-bash start.sh
+If already logged into OpenShift, bash deploy.sh

 How it works:
-See file "how_it_works.txt"
+Instructions are in file "how_it_works.txt"